Density of Binary Disc Packings: The 9 Compact Packings: Local inequality for all the triangles

-\begin{proof} \begin{itemize} \item if the support disc has radius $r$ or more, then we can add a small disc in the packing, in contradiction with the saturation hypothesis; \item the sectors defined by triangle edges of the discs centered in the triangle vertices are included in the triangle and their total area is at least half the area of a small disc; \item if the altitude of a vertex A is less than $r$, then the sector of the disc centered in A crosses the line going through the two opposite vertices B and C; it cannot crosses it between B and C, but then the nearest vertex to A, say B, has a smaller altitude than A and the sector of the disc centered in B crosses the segment AC: contradiction (Fig.~\ref{fig:non_feasible}). \end{itemize} \end{proof}
+\begin{proof} \begin{itemize} \item If the support disc has radius $r$ or more, then we can add a small disc in the packing, in contradiction with the saturation hypothesis. \item According to Prop.~\ref{prop:sector} (page \pageref{prop:sector}), the sectors defined by triangle edges of the discs centered in the triangle vertices are included in the triangle.
+Their total area is at least half the area of a small disc, whence the claimed lower bound. \item If the altitude through vertex A is less than $r$, then the sector of the disc centered in A crosses the line going through the two opposite vertices B and C. It cannot crosses it between B and C (Prop.~\ref{prop:sector}).
+Then, the altitude is smaller through the nearest vertex to A, say B, than through A itself.
+The sector of the disc centered in B thus crosses the segment AC (Fig.~\ref{fig:non_feasible}).
+This contradicts Prop.~\ref{prop:sector} \end{itemize} \end{proof}

 \begin{proposition} Let $i\in\{1,\ldots,9\}$.
 Take for $m_1$ and $m_r$ the lower bound given in Tab.~\ref{tab:m} or \ref{tab:m_c5}.
 Take for $Z_1$ and $Z_r$ the values given in Tab.~\ref{tab:Z}.
 Take for $\varepsilon$ the value given in Tab.~\ref{tab:eps}.
-Take for $l_{xy}$ and $q_{xy}$ the values given in Tab.~\ref{tab:LQ}.
+Take for $l_e$ and $q_e$ the values given in Tab.~\ref{tab:LQ}.
 Then, the local inequality $E(T)\geq U(T)$ holds for any triangle of an FM-triangulation of a saturated packing by discs of radius $1$ and $r_i$. \end{proposition}

 \begin{proof} We shall check the inequality over all the possible triangles with the computer.
 For $x\leq y\leq z$ in $\{1,r\}$, any triangle with discs of radius $x$, $y$ and $z$ which appear in an FM-triangulation of a saturated packing has edge length in the compact set